-The absence of people in her drawings encourages viewers to consider the architecture from their own view-point, perhaps igniting their own memories of suburban living.
+The absence of people in her drawings encourages viewers to consider the architecture from their own perspective, their own experiences, igniting their memories of similar dwellings.
 O’Donnell’s drawings, whilst uninhabited, still capture traces of human intervention with narrative elements embedded in the commonplace structures: an open window; a door ajar.
+These subtle elements allow the viewer to enter the architectural structure, it allows for an exchange of memories, of stories and of our own narratives to take place.
+She draws what is close to her, but also what is close to each one of us – a home.

 O’Donnell has held solo exhibitions at; Carriageworks, Tweed Regional Gallery & Margaret Olley Art Centre, Grafton Regional Gallery, Blacktown Art Centre, Murray Art Museum Albury, Penrith Regional Gallery, and Shoalhaven Regional Gallery, and the National Art School.
 She also held a solo exhibition at the Pataka Museum in New Zealand as a part of the NZ International Arts Festival (2010).
 O’Donnell has been awarded the Gosford Art Prize (2020), Waverley Art Prize (2020), Terrence and Lynette Fern Cité Internationale des Arts Residency Fellowship (2017), Hazelhurst Art on Paper (2015), City of Hobart Art Prize (2011), and the Albury Art Prize (2009) where she was awarded First Prize International Art Residency.